The Old Age Home(page)

 pictures of what it looks like, or find out what it would cost.

-Broadband is always on, you just ask.
+Broadband is always on, you ask, it tells you.
 Suddenly you are younger, your mind has any information it needs.

 WHY NOW?

-It is 25 years since I got my first PC (late 1980).
+It is over 35 years since I got my first PC (late 1980).
 What has changed to make this a priority action item now?

-It is not the price -- the value received for dollar spent will
+It is not the better pricing -- the value received for dollar spent will

 nothing because it will be cheaper later.
 This has not changed.